aspose-slides/Aspose.Slides-API-References/content/nodejs-java/english/aspose.slides/mathlimit/mathlimit/_index.md

 ---

-## MathLimit([MathFraction](../../mathfraction) baseArg, [MathRightSubSuperscriptElement](../../mathrightsubsuperscriptelement) limit) function
+## MathLimit([MathRightSubSuperscriptElement](../../mathrightsubsuperscriptelement) baseArg, [MathArray](../../matharray) limit, boolean upperLimit) function

- Initializes a new instance of the MathLimit class with lower limit
+ Initializes a new instance of the MathLimit class.

 ### Result